mmillerlevels/msoMonitoring/README.md

 `cpan DateTime` Or `yum install perl-DateTime` Or Compile the above

 Cpan has been weird lately on Cent 6.X, so I'd use the Yum option...Haven't test on Debain/Ubuntu...Wont test on anything other than RHEL/Cent.
 You can do what'd you'd like however.

+This requirements section really needs to be updated, at some point.
+My intention is to make this as portable as possible for Cent/RHEL/AWS.